wp-plugins/1rhu-widget/readme.txt

 With the help of the plugin you can help anyone create a short link using the services of 1r.hu.
 The plugin creates a widget, which can be placed in any sidebar.

+Someone enters a long URL in to the input box, hits enter, and the short link will appear.
+This can be copied and pasted anywhere.

+*IMPORTANT:

+1. You need to have CURL installed on your hosting for this to work.
-*IMPORTANT: Currently only Hungarian language is supported.
+2. Currently only Hungarian language is supported.
 We'll have more languages soon.

 == Installation ==